theasp/mini-ci/README.txt

 4 Usage
 ═══════

-  From the output of `mini-ci --help':
+  From the output of mini-ci --help:
   ┌────
   │ Usage: mini-ci [option ...] [command ...]
   │